samueladesoga/samblog/content/posts/how-to-improve-scrum-team-effectiveness-with-the-sprint-goal.md

 ---
 title: "How to improve the Scrum team effectiveness with the sprint goal"
+description: "Five ways a well-crafted Sprint Goal improves Sprint Planning, collaboration, focus, and the Daily Scrum for a Scrum team."
 date: 2023-01-29T20:51:12Z
 draft: false
 categories: ["Agile Coaching", "Agile Delivery"]